tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 ### Storage/Output Format

-The storage and output format for this datum is exactly what was initially ingested.
-There are no modifications performed.
+If the `status` field of a reset event is present as an object, it is reduced to its ID hash upon upload.
+There are no other modifications performed.

 ## Status